-The IJBis required to conduct, at least annually, a review of the effectiveness of its governance framework.
+The IJB is required to conduct an annual review of the effectiveness of its governance framework.

-The review was informed by: an annual self-assessment against the IJB's Local Code of Corporate Governance consistent with the principles of the CIPFA/SOLACE Framework (2016), carried out by IJB Internal Audit; IJB Internal Audit reports; IJB External Audit reports; relevant reports by other external scrutiny bodies and inspection agencies; andrelevant partners' (NHS Borders and Scottish Borders Council) Internal Audit and External Audit reports.
+The review was informed by: an annual assessment against the IJB's Local Code of Corporate Governance carried out by IJB Internal Audit; IJB Internal Audit reports; IJB External Audit reports; relevant reports by other external scrutiny bodies and inspection agencies; and relevant partners' (NHS Borders and Scottish Borders Council) Internal Audit and External Audit reports.
+In respect of the three improvement areas of governance identified by the IJB in 2019/20 (nos.
+1-3), progress made with their implementation during the year has been limited by the effect of the Covid-19 pandemic.
+These therefore continue to be noted in the section below, nos.
+1-3.